DraconDev/rusti/tasks.md

     overflow-x: hid den;
 }
 ```
+-  this hurts are value cause we are making sure css exist, assuming everything works, but
 -   if i do this then i guess we can still keep the scoped css feature but we are not forcing it to be used
+-   albeit if we allow in file style tag then we need to enforce double quotes around the values

 ## Later